-In January this year SAP released the second version of the Travel Accelerator.
-This article has a purpose of familiarizing the reader with the concept of the Travel Accelerator 2.0, its capabilities and limitations.
+In January this year, SAP released the second version of Travel Accelerator.
+This article aims to familiarize the reader with the concept of Travel Accelerator 2.0, its capabilities, and its limitations.

-I think there are few companies with hundreds of specialists in the world who are able to build the custom solutions using Travel Accelerator.
+I think there are few companies in the world with hundreds of specialists who are able to build custom solutions using Travel Accelerator.
 Understanding this topic should make this circle of knowledgeable hybris people larger.

-Certainly, it is not possible to deliver all knowledge and experience I gained during my research in one blog post.
-All lessons I’ve learned during long hours of debugging and deep examination of the product cannot be explained in all details.
-However, I hope this article will help you to get the same level of understanding faster than you would do without it.
+Certainly, it is not possible to deliver all the knowledge and experience I gained during my research in one blog post.
+All the lessons I learned during long hours of debugging and deep examination of the product cannot be explained in full detail.
+However, I hope this article will help you reach the same level of understanding faster than you would without it.

-The documentation for TA is not available on hybris wiki [yet?].
-There is some documentation that comes with the installation package, however, the documentation from the version 2 explains only the updates of 2.0.
+The documentation for TA is not available on the hybris wiki [yet?].
+There is some documentation that comes with the installation package; however, the documentation for version 2 explains only the updates in 2.0.
 The major part of the documentation that was written for the first version has not been included in the second version for some reason.

-I hope this article will help you to see a big picture and understand how Travel Accelerator works.
+I hope this article will help you see the big picture and understand how Travel Accelerator works.

-Everything from this article outlines my personal view on the subject. if you see any discrepancies with your vision and experience, please leave your comments under the article and I will make necessary changes.
+Everything in this article reflects my personal view on the subject.
+If you see any discrepancies with your vision and experience, please leave your comments under the article and I will make the necessary changes.

 Hybris Accelerators